DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Upper Hall
 <span class="citation"><em>This scene takes place in Appendix B: Area 6.</em></span>

-This room is largely as described in <span class="citation">Upper Hall (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#6UpperHall">Upper Hall</a> (p.
 213)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>Unlit oil lamps are mounted on the walls of this elegant hall.
 Hanging above the mantelpiece is a longsword with a windmill cameo worked into the hilt.</p>